brakit-ai/brakit/README.md

 - **Database queries** — pg, mysql2, Prisma with SQL, timing, and row counts
 - **Console output** — `log`, `warn`, `error` linked to the originating request
 - **Unhandled errors** — exceptions with full stack traces

-All telemetry is linked to the parent HTTP request via `AsyncLocalStorage`, so you can trace exactly which page load triggered which queries and fetches.

 ### Smart Analysis